nhatcuong/Booklender/README.md

 - Take back book you lended
 And more...

-I write it in Python and AngularJS, since I learned it recently and feel like do it for a training.
+I write it in Python and AngularJS, since I learned them recently and feel like practicing.
+The coming css thing will likely be SASS, so that I can compare it to LESS that I used for 2 years now.

 # README #